cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ### [`downloadCopyBooks(String workspace)`](./IspwHelper.md#downloadcopybooks)

 Performs the following tasks:
-- receives the path to the `workspace` of the pipeline job
+- receives the path to the `workspace` for the pipeline job
 - uses the `referencedCopyBooks` method to determine all copybooks used by the download COBOL programs
 - uses a [`JclSkeleton`](./Jcl_skeletons.md) object's `createIebcopyCopyBooksJcl` method to create an `IEBCOPY` job `JCL` that copies all required copybooks in the list from the ISPW libraries into a temporary PDS
 - submits this `JCL` using the [Topaz Utilities](https://wiki.jenkins.io/display/JENKINS/Compuware+Topaz+Utilities+Plugin) plugin